This final section of the Micros Masterclass FAQs details micronutrient trends in various dietary trends.

 Not only do people who try to minimise their protein struggle to get enough amino acids, but they also lack critical nutrients like zinc, omega-3s, selenium, niacin (B3), and folate (B9).

 If you focus on getting adequate vitamins, minerals, and omega-3 fatty acids, you will inherently get plenty of amino acids.
-Foods that naturally contain the bioavailable forms of these nutrients are also rich in protein.
+Foods that naturally contain these nutrients’ bioavailable forms are also protein-rich.

 Which Nutrients Align with Eating More?